PacVan1/Metal-Gear-1-MSX2/README.md

   <li>A <a href="https://github.com/jpvanoosten/Audio">minimalistic audio library</a> written by Jeremiah van Oosten.</li>
 </ul>
 <h2>Cause</h2>
-This project was created for BUas' CMGT Year 1 Block 1 assignment.
+This project was created for BUas' CMGT Year 1 Block A assignment.